Looking for fun things to do in Peckham? It’s all heading south.

-And in this context, that’s actually a very good thing – because it means there’s plenty to get up to in South London.
-And while locals have known this for years, Peckham in particular is becoming a destination for Londoners from all over – unsurprising, seeing as it’s home to some of the best neighbourhood restaurants, great bars, classic local haunts and some of the most thriving artistic communities in the city.
+And that’s a very good thing – because it means there’s plenty of interesting ways to spend your time in Peckham, home to amazing neighbourhood restaurants, great bars, classic local haunts and some of the most thriving independent openings in the city.

-So in honour of SE15, here are 15 things to do in Peckham, from intimate orchestral concerts in a multi-storey car park, to hidden cinemas; bustling markets to bars beneath retro games arcades…
+So in honour of SE15, here are the best things to do in Peckham, from intimate orchestral concerts in a multi-storey car park to hidden cinemas, bustling markets and bars beneath retro games arcades…

 BROWSE THE STALLS AT PECKHAM SALVAGE YARD

-Whether you’re in the market for 1940s ice skates or upcycled lamps, you’ll probably find it at Peckham Salvage Yard – the biggest covered vintage market in South London.
-Home to a mere 40 different traders – from ceramics artists to vintage stores and locals having a clearout – there’s a bit of everything here, as well as music and freshly baked goods to keep you going.
-Stop off at Copeland Social or Oi Spaghetti + Tiramisu across the car park to refuel afterwards.
+Whether you’re in the market for 1940s ice skates or upcycled lamps, you’ll probably find it at Peckham Salvage Yard – one of the most richly stocked flea markets in London.
+It’s run by the same team behind Hackney Flea and The Big London Flea, and they draw on their extensive little black book of 70+ traders to fill Copeland Park with vintage homeware, furniture and bric-a-brac.
+There’s music and freshly baked goods to keep you going, but you could always stop off at Oi Spaghetti + Tiramisu across the car park to refuel afterwards.

 WATCH THE SUN GO DOWN AT FRANK’S